foliant-docs/foliantcontrib.flags/README.md

 # Conditional Blocks for Foliant

-This preprocessors lets you exclude parts of the source based on flags defined in the project config and environment variables.
+This preprocessors lets you exclude parts of the source based on flags defined in the project config and environment variables, as well as current target and backend.

 ## Installation